Get important education news and analysis delivered straight to your inbox

-TAMPA, Fla. — Jamir Green wobbled through his living room in a red car-shaped baby walker with a balloon attached.
-His mother, Tiara Jones, didn’t take her eyes of her exuberant 8-month-old as she reported to the nurse sitting on the couch that breastfeeding was going well from their home in Tampa.
+Jamir Green wobbled through his Florida living room in a red car-shaped baby walker with a balloon attached.
+His mother, Tiara Jones, didn’t take her eyes off her exuberant 8-month-old as she reported to the nurse sitting on the couch that breastfeeding was going well from their home in Tampa.

 Polita Williams, in pink and brown scrubs, her hair pulled back in a tight bun, looked at a checklist on her lap and asked if Jamir had been to the emergency room for any reason in the past few weeks.
 They discussed birth control options and whether Jones could take medication while breastfeeding.